DazzleThem/Mech105-Algorithms/luFactor/README.md

 ## Inputs
 luFactor takes one input.
-1. A the square matrix whose lu factorization is to be found
+1. A is the square matrix whose lu factorization is to be found

 ## Outputs
 luFactor gives 3 outputs.